appeler/ethnicolr2/README.md

 [![image](https://img.shields.io/pypi/v/ethnicolr2.svg)](https://pypi.python.org/pypi/ethnicolr2)
 [![image](https://static.pepy.tech/badge/ethnicolr2)](https://pepy.tech/project/ethnicolr2)

-A pytorch implementation of [ethnicolr](https://github.com/appeler/ethnicolr) with new models that make different assumptions (for instance, this package has models trained on unique names) than ethnicolr.
-The package uses the US census data and the Florida voting registration data to build models to predict the race and ethnicity (Non-Hispanic Whites, Non-Hispanic Blacks, Asians, Hispanics, and Other) based on first and last name or just the last name.
+A Pytorch implementation of [ethnicolr](https://github.com/appeler/ethnicolr) with new models that make different assumptions (for instance, this package has models trained on unique names) than ethnicolr.
+The package uses the US census data and the Florida voting registration data to build models to predict the race and ethnicity (non-Hispanic whites, Non-Hispanic Blacks, Asians, Hispanics, and Other) based on first and last name or just the last name.
 For notebooks underlying the package, see [here](https://github.com/appeler/ethnicolr_v2).